robincsamuel/robincsamuel.github.io/_posts/2016-12-07-csrf-token-session-error-with-laravel-on-ie-edge.md

 ---
 layout: page
-title: Calculate distance between two latitude – longitude points using MySQL.
+title: CSRF tokenMismatch Exception / Session Error with Laravel on IE/Edge.
 description: The problem was with storing the cookies on Internet Explorer and Edge browsers.
 After doing a lot of search, I came to understand that the issue is basically with P3P Policy.
 permalink: /csrf-token-session-error-with-laravel-on-ie-edge/
+tags: ['mysql']
+comments: true
 ---

-# CSRF tokenMismatch Exception / Session Error with Laravel on IE/Edge.

 Recently, I used laravel 5.2 for a project and faced a weird error with handling cookies.
 The problem was with storing the cookies on Internet Explorer and Edge browsers.
 After doing a lot of search, I came to understand that the issue is basically with P3P Policy.